ComputeCanada/magic_castle/docs/README.md

 ### 9.2 Reset

 On some occasions, it is desirable to rebuild some of the instances from scratch.
-Using `terraform taint`, you can designate ressources that will be rebuild at next application of the plan.
+Using `terraform taint`, you can designate resources that will be rebuilt at next application of the plan.

 To rebuild the first login node :